FredrikAugust/vector-otel-loss-repro/README.md

 vector -c vector.yaml
 ```

-You will see that only the first message gets ingested
+You will see that only the first message gets ingested if you remove the `protocol.batch.max_events` line